pojomi/bashmail/README.md

 - Subject

 > [!NOTE]
 > During early stages of release, opening any message will **not** mark the message as read.
-In other words, `bashmail` does not make any changes to what it requests from the IMAP server.
 This will be removed eventually, but makes testing much more convenient.

 The focused message will be highlighted.
 Pressing `return`/`enter` on a highlighted message will attempt to retrieve the text contents.
 All key bindings are listed below.